luotingzhuang/maskedSeg/README.md

     - **Second array** – The standard deviation.
   - The segmentation results are saved in RAS orientation.

+#### Visualization
+Use `./tutorial/visualization.ipynb` to visualize the the predicted segmentation in jupyter notebook.

 ### Other Lung Segmentation Tools
 - [TotalSegmentator](https://github.com/wasserth/TotalSegmentator)
 - [lungmask](https://github.com/JoHof/lungmask)